Participating in the Course Design Academy is as easy as 1-2-3 (4-5-6)!

-Each college in the consortium has a Project Leader.
-This person can answer questions about your eligibility and provide resources to help you with course review and alignment.
+Each college in the consortium has a Campus POCR Lead.
+This person can answer questions about the eligibility of your course and provide resources to help you with course review and alignment.

 - You have taught the course online, in Canvas, for at least one full term at a CVC-OEI Consortium College.

 - You have taught it as a fully online class - with the possible exception of in-person proctored exams.

 - The course is part of an ADT (Associates Degree for Transfer), General Education Transfer Pattern (CSU or IGETC), or CTE (Career Technical Education) program.
 If you are not sure your course meets this criterion, please consult your CVC-OEI Project Leader, campus articulation officer, or local curriculum committee.